Welcome to Play Therapy Southland

 How it works

 Play therapy provides a warm, safe and caring environment where children can explore and express themselves.
-Being in a setting with unconditional acceptance yet with realistic limits helps the child to develop their self-worth and better understand boundaries.
+Being in a setting with unconditional acceptance yet with realistic limits helps the child to develop their self-worth, gain confidence and better understand boundaries.

 Effective